Jaquar: Jaquar

+QLOUD, a thermostatic shower mixer launched for multi-mode showering with Sobhita Dhulipala featuring in advertisement campaign.

 Faucets

 Jaquar has in-house product design team, the Group has manufacturing capacity of producing 125,000 faucets per day.

 Showers

 Jaquar showers have overhead, hand and body showers systems.

 Sanitaryware

 Jaquar Sanitaryware ranges include wash basins, offering Wall Hung, Over Counter, Under Counter and Counter-top installations.

 Wellness

 Jaquar has range of whirlpools that are created by specialist designers from Europe and are manufactured at Jaquar’s manufacturing facilities.

 Water heaters

 Essco

 Essco by the Jaquar Group offers taps, sanitaryware, and accessories, has a retail footprint of over 4000 in the country and an annual turnover of over Rs 300 crores.

 For over six decades Essco the bathroom brand has been in the bath industry in India.
 Essco, the brand is built on the pillars of quality and affordability in designing and delivering products that are functional, and aesthetics at an easy–to-own price.
 Essco has expanded its footprint in tier-II, III & IV cities across India, Essco has a total retail presence across 4000+ stores and the Jaquar Group aims to increase the retail strength to 5000+ outlets by the year 2022.

 Essco unveiled digital campaign Hashtag EsscoNaBhoolPaoge highlighting the values of quality and trusted service.